universepdfcom/universepdf/README.md

 without requiring login or complex setup.

 ## ❤️ Support the Project
-UniversePDF is free to use.
+UniversePDF provides free online PDF, image, and file tools.
+There are no subscriptions and minimal ads.

-If you find it helpful, you can support its development here:
+If these tools saved you time or helped your work, you can support the project here:

 👉 **PayPal Support Link:**
 https://www.paypal.com/ncp/payment/RYHB8LENT42NY

-Thank you for supporting this project.
+Your support helps cover server costs and future improvements.